|

 "When you eliminate the Black Confederate soldier, you've eliminated the

-history of the South."---The late Dr. Leonard Haynes, Professor, Southern
+history of the South."---quote by the late Dr. Leonard Haynes, Professor, Southern

 Lest We Forget!!!